openstack/ironic/doc/source/admin/anaconda-deploy-interface.rst

        --deploy-interface anaconda \
        --boot-interface ipxe

-You can also set ``--deploy-interface`` on an existing node:
+You can also set the anaconda deploy interface via ``--deploy-interface`` on an existing node:

 .. code-block:: shell

-   baremetal node set <NODE> --deploy-interface anaconda
+   baremetal node set <node> --deploy-interface anaconda

 Creating an OS Image
 --------------------

-While anaconda allows installing individual RPMs the default kickstart file expects a OS tarball to be used as the OS image.
+While anaconda allows installing individual RPMs, the default kickstart file expects an OS tarball to be used as the OS image.

-A baremetal.yum file that lists all yum/dnf commands that need to be run to generate the OS tarball.
-The commands normally install packages and package' groups that need to be in the image
+This ``baremetal.yum`` file contains all the yum/dnf commands that need to be run in order to generate the OS tarball.
+These commands install packages and package groups that need to be in the image:

 .. code-block:: ini